.The Haunted Plea

 One day, she asked did I like when mom was sad.
 I then understood how she must feel that her mom was so sad, and the girl ghost could not do anything.
 I promised her I would think about it.

 She told me her name was Janet.

 The next day, I cycled to where she lived.
-It was on the other side of town so that explains why I never seen her.
+It was on the other side of town so that explains why I never saw her.
 The house looked normal, but at the same time sad.
 I wondered could I just walk up and tell her mom.

 An old woman poked me with her umbrella.
 She told me that I should not go in there.
-The woman living there is totally gone insane.
+The woman living there is totally insane.
 The old woman started thinking to herself saying out loud that she understands why.
 She explained that there was a little girl that lived there that was kidnapped and found dead in the woods.
 The mother never accepted her daughter was murdered.

 I ran and ran.
 I was crying.
 I remembered the girl.
 It was all over the news and we were not allowed to go out and play, as our parents imagined we could be the next victim.
-Mom seen that I was crying when I came back home.
+Mom saw that I was crying when I came back home.
 She gave me a hug and asked what the problem was.
 I told her about the girl being kidnapped and killed.
 Mom hugged me tighter and said it was good they caught the man, but that was not enough to comfort a mother that just lost her daughter.